2020 EDIBLE WILD PLANTS CERTIFICATE COURSE

 There are so many reasons to learn how to identify edible wild plants:

-- Interest in foraging
+- Interest in foraging for increased personal and economic resilience

 - Connecting with nature